bob-fornal/work-notes/Cloud/AWS/CSAA/Tech-Fundamentals.md

 * **Device-to-device** communication over the Internet.
 * **NO** Method for **channels** of communications, Source IP to Destination IP Only.
 * **Packets can be delivered out of order**.

+### Layer 4 - Transport

+Layer 3 Problems ...

+Each Packet is routed independently.

+* Routing decisions are done "per packet."
+Different routes could result in **out of order packets** when they arrive at the destination.
+L3 provides no mechanism for ordering.
+* Layer 3 communication is not guaranteed to be reliable.
+Packets can be lost en route.
+* Per packet routing can introduce delays to packets en route.
+Difference packets can experience different delays.
+* With Layer 3, there are no communication channels.
+Packets have a Source and Destination IP but no method of splitting by Application or Channel.
+* There is no flow control.
+If the source transmits faster than the destination can receive it can saturate the destination causing packet loss.

+Layer 4 - TCP and USP ...

+> I'd tell you a UDP joke, but you might not get it. #DadJoke

+* Layer 4 - TCP (Slower protocol, reliable)
+* Layer 4 - UDP (Faster protocol, less reliable)
+* Layer 3 - Network
+* Layer 2 - Data Link
+* Layer 1 - Physical

+#### Transmission Control Protocol (TCP)

+TCP is a connection-based protocol.
+A connection is established between two devices using a random port on a client and a known port on the server.
+Once established the connection is bi-directional.
+The "connection" is a reliable connection, provided via the segments encapsulated in the IP Packets.

+* Layer 3 Packets provide no error checking, ordering, or association.
+* Segments are linked to a connection, providing error checking, ordering, and retransmission.

+TCP Ports ...

+* Server, tcp/443 (Well-Known Port).
+* Client, tcp/23060 (random higher number, Ephemeral Port).

+TCP Segments ...

+* TCP Segments are encapsulated within IP Packets.
+* Segments **do not have Source and Destination IPs**, the packets provide device addressing.

+TCP Header ...

+* Source Port and Destination Port.
+* Sequence Number (for ordering and error correction).
+* Acknowledgements (both sides can be used to make observations about the packet).
+* Flags 'n' Things (*) ... flags plus extra fields.
+* Window (number of bytes the receiver is willing to receive between Acknowledgements).
+* Checksum.
+* Urgent Pointer (control traffic).
+* Options and Padding.

+TCP Connection - 3-Way Handshake ...

+Flags can be set to alter the connection.

+* **FIN** can be used to close the connection.
+* **ACK** for acknowledgements.
+* **SYN** to synchronise the sequence number.

+1. `SYN`, Client sends a segment with SYN sequence setting `Client Sequence Number (CS)` to a random value.
+2. `SYN-ACK`, Increments `CS` = CS + 1.
+The server then picks a random sequence number `Server Sequence NUmber (SS)`.
+It then sends a Segment - `SYN` and `ACK` with the sequence number set to `SS` and acknowledge set to `CS + 1`.
+3. `ACK`, Client increments `SS` = SS + 1 and `CS` = CS + 2.
+It then sends a Segment with `ACK`, sequence set to `CS + 2` and acknowledge set to `SS + 1`.
+4. Connection Established and Client can send data.

+TCP Sessions and States ...

+* A **Stateless Firewall** would see two things.
+An Outbound connection (client to server) and a Response connection (server to client).
+In AWS (Network ACL), **two rules will be required, OUT and IN).
+* A **Stateful Firewall** sees the traffic as one thing.
+An Outbound connection between the client and server.
+This allows the outbound traffic to implicity allow the inbound response.
+In AWS, this is how a Security Group works.

+## Network Address Translation (NAT)

+* NAT is designed to overcome the **IPv4 Address shortages**.
+* NAT also provides some **security benefits**.
+* Translates Private IPv4 addresses to Public Addresses.
+* **Static NAT** - 1 Specific Private Address to 1 Specific (fixed) Public Address (IGW).
+* **Dynamic NAT** - 1 Private Address to 1st available Public Address.
+* Port Address Translation (PAT) - many Private Addresses to 1 Public Address (NATGW).
+* NAT only makes sense for IPv4 ... not with IPv6.

+Static Network Address Translation ...

+* The Router (NAT Device) maintains a NAT table that maps Private IP to Public IP (1:1).

+Dynamic Network Address Translation ...

+* The Router (NAT Device) maintains a NAT table that maps Private IP to Public IP.
+Public IP allocations are *temporary allocations from a Public IP Pool*.

+Port Address Translation (PAT) ...

+* In AWS this is how the NAT Gateway (NATGW) functions, a (MANY:1) Private IP to Public IP Architecture.
+* The NAT Device records the Source (Private) IP and Source Port.
+It replaces the source IP with the single **Public IP** and a **public source port** allocated from a pool which allows IP Overloading (many-to-one).